-Paul Hamerski (he/him) is an Assistant Professor in the Computational Mathematics, Science and Engineering (CMSE) department at Michigan State University.
-He got his PhD at Michigan State University, where he employed student-centered research methodologies to identify curricular challenges that impact students’ affect in computation-integrated physics classrooms.
-His work in CMSE involves teaching introductory computational and data science courses where students learn computational practices and applications to real world problems.
-His research focuses on characterizing students’ self-efficacy for doing computation and building an understanding of how computational self-efficacy can develop during CMSE 201: Introduction to Computational Modeling and Data Analysis.
-During the 3DL program, he intends to collaborates with Dr. Rachel Frisbie and Dr. Tom Finzell to design new ways to support students’ self-efficacy in CMSE 201 and also build robust instructor guides to strengthen the sustainability of the course.
+Patti Hamerski (she/her) is an Assistant Professor in the Computational Mathematics, Science and Engineering (CMSE) department at Michigan State University.
+She got her PhD at Michigan State University, where she employed student-centered research methodologies to identify curricular challenges that impact students’ affect in computation-integrated physics classrooms.
+Her work in CMSE involves teaching introductory computational and data science courses where students learn computational practices and applications to real world problems.
+Her research focuses on characterizing students’ self-efficacy for doing computation and building an understanding of how computational self-efficacy can develop during CMSE 201: Introduction to Computational Modeling and Data Analysis.
+During the 3DL program, she intends to collaborates with Dr. Rachel Frisbie and Dr. Tom Finzell to design new ways to support students’ self-efficacy in CMSE 201 and also build robust instructor guides to strengthen the sustainability of the course.